dobyemail/www/README.md

 #### 🌟 **Why Choose DoByEmail?**

 1. **Instant Support**: Get internal support in seconds by just sending an email.
 Our AI automation ensures rapid response and task execution.
-2. **Cost-Effective**: For just 50EUR lifetime access, you get a robust support system without needing a full-fledged support team.
+2. **Cost-Effective**: For just 50/year or 150EUR lifetime access, you get a robust support system without needing a full-fledged support team.
 3. **Automated Excellence**: Each email is processed by sophisticated AI, ensuring accuracy and consistency.
 4. **Versatile Services**: From marketing and privacy policies to troubleshooting and configuration – our services cover it all.
 5. **Secure Transactions**: Payments are handled securely via PayPal, coupled with encrypted communications for data safety.